AlexJones0/obfusCate/README.md

 > python3 obf_gui.py input_file.c
 ```

-replacing `python3` with `python` or `py` with your python path, and `input_file.c` with the name of the C file that you would like to obfuscate.
+replacing `python3` with `python` or `py` according to your python path, and `input_file.c` with the name of the C file that you would like to obfuscate.
 A few such example files are included in the `test/data/` directory if you would like.
 You can also alternatively run

 ```
 > python3 obf_gui.py input_file.c output_file.c